 Copyright and Licensing

-Articles accepted for publication will be licensed under the Creative Commons BY-NC.
+Articles accepted for publication will be licensed under the Creative Commons BY-NC-SA.
 Authors must sign a non-exclusive distribution agreement after article acceptance.

 Fading and obstacles constitute major threats to effective quality of service (QoS) delivery in wireless local area network (WLAN) environments.
 In this contribution, we investigate the signal quality of indoor and outdoor WLANs over a defined coverage area.
 We present experimental analysis of case studies that will be useful for further research and validate the system’s performance in practice.
 Using an optimized form of the pathloss models, a simulation of the system is carried out over short and extended coverage.
 Simulation results show that signal quality could be effectively managed to improve the system’s performance for both indoor and outdoor environments in the presence of fading and other environmental factors.

-Articles accepted for publication will be licensed under the Creative Commons BY-NC.
+Articles accepted for publication will be licensed under the Creative Commons BY-NC-SA.
 Authors must sign a non-exclusive distribution agreement after article acceptance.

 ISSN